adambard/learnxinyminutes-docs/python.html.markdown

 print(contents)
 # print: {"aa": 12, "bb": 21}

-with open('myfile2.txt', "r+") as file:
+import json #import json to load the file content.. with open('myfile2.txt', "r+") as file:
     contents = json.load(file)       # reads a json object from a file print(contents)